 2004 March - Romania admitted to Nato.

 2004 November-December - Centrist alliance leader Traian Basescu elected president.
-His ally Calin Tariceanu becomes prime minister.
-Both pledge to speed up EU-oriented reforms.
+Ally Calin Tariceanu becomes prime minister with agenda of speeding up EU-oriented reforms.

-2005 May - Parliament ratifies EU accession treaty.
+2005 April - Romania signs EU accession treaty.

-2007 January - Romania and Bulgaria join the European Union, raising the EU membership to 27.
+2007 January - Romania and Bulgaria join the European Union.

 2009 March - The International Monetary Fund and other lenders agree to provide Romania a rescue package worth 20bn euros.

-2012 January-February - Protests against austerity measures and corruption lead to clashes with police and prompt the resignation of Prime Minister Emil Boc.
-Foreign Intelligence Service Chief Mihai-Razvan Ungureanu takes over as head of the same coalition.
+2012 January-February - Clashes over austerity and corruption prompt resignation of Prime Minister Emil Boc.

-2012 May - Victor Ponta becomes prime minister when his left-wing Social Liberal Union alliance topples the Ungureanu government in a confidence vote.
-He seeks to soften austerity terms in negotiations with the European Union, and begins a campaign to oust his political opponent President Basescu.
+2012 May - Victor Ponta becomes prime minister when his left-wing Social Liberal Union alliance topples the interim government.